 In order to use this board having a larger form factor, you need to saw off and split your breadboard into two, like this:

 In contrast, a narrower board leaves a row of breadboard pins on both sides of the board.
-And as a result, you don’t need to hack your breadboard.
+And as a result, you don’t need to literally hack your breadboard.

 How to Make Breadboarding NodeMCU ESP-32S Easier